whatmakeart/whatmakeart.github.io/content/arduino/arduino-introduction.md

 This [online guide](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing) on the Arduino website provides the Arduino Integrated Development Environment design specifically for working with the Arduino board.
 The new IDE 2 allows syncing sketches with the cloud.
 To use this feature, you will need to register for an Arduino account.

 ## Arduino Code and Circuit Simulators

-## What is a Breadboard?

-A breadboard allow simple and quick electrical connections between the Arduino and electronic components like resistors and LEDs.
-It is used for prototyping since the connections are temporary unlike soldered connections.
-Breadboards usually have two power rails running down the sides and then two rows of 4 connected pins for laying out components.

 ## Arduino References